Promoting Diversity

 The Casino Group pursues a proactive policy on disability with three objectives:

-• Recruitment and integration of people with disabilities: all positions are open to people with disabilities; new employees are supported from the moment they are hired (mentoring, workstation adjustments, etc.).
+• Recruitment and integration of people with disabilities: all positions are open to people with disabilities; new employees are backed from the moment they are hired (mentoring, workstation adjustments, etc.).
 Partnerships with players in the fields of professional integration, training and education continue to be developed.

 Over and above the legal obligation alone, the Group has repeatedly affirmed its desire to perpetuate its commitment to disabled employees, as demonstrated by the signing of three-year agreements on the employment of disabled employees for the period 2023-2024-2025.
 This is the 9th such agreement for Casino, the 7th for Monoprix and the 1st for Franprix.
 Cdiscount is also pursuing its commitments through a 3rd agreement on the employment of disabled people.